 Note.
 MacArthur Study Bible. “given by inspiration of God.”
 Lit. “breathed out by God,” or “God-breathed.”

 This website is not a religious site (Scroll down to read my thoughts about “religion.”); neither is it a traditional site of conversation.
 Additionally, this site is not a political site.
 This site is a platform for distributing information, where comments may be made by followers that relate to the articles that are published on this website.

 Various sources of information are used in the preparation of articles that may be found in this website.
 The “About Sources” page of this site will identify individuals, along with credentials, of whose information and ideas have been been considered for articles and pages that may be found in this site.
 Among those sources are theologians, authors, pastors, teachers, broadcasters, and other individuals whom are very knowledgeable of Holy Scripture, and are highly regarded by their peers, as to their expertise in making God’s Word understandable to the masses.

-This Equipping Blog is not a religious blog.
+This website site is not a religious site.
 The term, “religion,” has been shown to relate to groups of people whom are attempting to gain favor with their gods.
 They attempt to attain grace with their particular god, so that they might spend their after-life in a state of which they have no knowledge, but which they believe to be an eternity of paradise.
 These groups of people do not have an assurance of that which is required of them to find their eternity in such a place of bliss.
 To the contrary, Christians and Jews view their eternal state to be with God, based on a relationship with God.
 It is impossible to discuss matters that relate to Jews or Christians, without making reference to the documents that relate to their understanding of God.
 Because there are so many significant current day world events that relate to Jews and Christians, articles will be written that relate to those groups of people.